alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 2. To modify this object, your url will be `http://<switch ip:/api/mo/<dn>.json`. subsitute dn from step # 1.
 3. Switch to Postman window.
 4. Get the authentication token (send `noxs-login` request)
 5. Create a New Request.
 Name it `Config-Phy-Int`.
-Add it to the `Training` collection.
+Add it to the `NXOS-API` collection.
 6. In the URL field , select `POST` and then type your object url (see picture below).
 It should look something like this `http://<switchip:>/api/mo/sys/intf/phys-[eth1/1].json`
 7. In the BODY of the POST Request type following JSON code. https://github.com/Hemakuma/networkautomation/blob/master/configs/config-phy-int.json